mukesh4718/pusher-poll/readme.md

 Make sure to provide your Pusher credentials via `env` variables

 You can also start the Client using any HTTP server of your choice.
-I use `server`:
+I use `serve`:

 ```bash
 serve --port 5000